Gouvernathor/attributes_manager/README.md

   * `att.added == True`
   * `att == attribute("hello") == "hello"`

-The object usually behaves like a string (and allows the same operations) with indexing, slicing, substring tests, equality...
+The object usually behaves like a string (and allows the same operations) regarding indexing, slicing, substring tests, equality...

 The type also adds three unary operators:
 - `+att` returns the same attribute but with the addedness forced to True.